 The wife began laughing.
 It seems the pastor hadn’t asked for the golfers to stand but rather for the fathers to stand.
 His conspicuous behavior had left several people wondering.

 You May Also Like: “How to Improve Listening Skills in the Workplace.”

 A Common Understanding Is Also Important to Building Teamwork.

 Communication is important to teams, but it is only the beginning.
 For communication to work there has to be understanding.
 Steven Covey admonished to seek first to understand and then to be understood.
 Good advice.
 Make sure that you understand the pictures others want you to see.
 Make sure you are not jumping to conclusions, taking things for granted, or making assumptions that were never intended.

 Listen intently, ask questions to clarify, and understand and make sure you have all the information necessary and intended by the deliverer.
 Once you are sure and confident that you understand the other person, then take responsibility for making sure you are understood in the same way you understand.

 Too often people say that their team has a communication problem when in reality they have a responsibility problem.
 With cell phones, texting, email, and all the modern technological gadgets that make us reachable at all times, communication is not the problem, taking responsibility to make sure adequate communication takes place is the problem.

-First- the commitment to understand.
+- First, the commitment to understand.
 Each individual must be willing to do the work necessary to make sure they understand what others are saying and what they mean by what they are saying.
-This is the commitment to listen intently, ask clarifying questions, taking time to prevent misunderstandings, and guarding one’s self from jumping to conclusions.
+This is the commitment to listen intently, ask clarifying questions, taking time to prevent misunderstandings, and guarding one’s self against jumping to conclusions.